**No glues, construction adhesives, epoxies, or similar should be used at any time when installing butcher block countertops**

 Add a bead of flexible caulk to the inside of the joint and insert the wood tenons into the mortis milled along the inside of the joined edges on one of the pieces and bring them together.
 Once the pieces are together slide the draw bolts into the channels milled into the bottom of the pieces and tighten them until the pieces are snug.
 Remove any excess caulking that was pushed out the top and sides of the joint.
 Repeat this process on any joined pieces.

-**The caulking is not necessary, but it is recommended to create a sealed joint and help prevent any water damage.
+*Caulking is not necessary, but it is recommended to create a sealed joint and help prevent any hidden water damage

 Position your butcher block as it will be installed.
-Find the center of each hole you drilled with the boring bit.
-Pre-drill into the butcher block using a drill bit adequately sized for your screws, making sure to mark your depth so as not to drill all the way through your butcher block.
+Find the center of each hole you drilled into the gussets or blocking and pre-drill into the butcher block using a drill bit adequately sized in diameter for your screws, making sure to mark your depth so as not to drill all the way through your butcher block.

 6. Fastening your piece:

-Either use a washer head screw that works with your hole size or fit each of your installation screws with a large fender washer.
+We recommend either using washer head screws or fitting each of your installation screws with a large fender washer.
 Tighten screws only to the point where they pull the butcher block snug with the cabinet– do not over-tighten.
-You should still be able to move the fender washer if you use some force.
-If you cannot move the fender washer, your screw is too tight and is preventing the wood from expanding and contracting as necessary and it needs to be loosened.
+If your screw is too tight, it will prevent the wood from expanding and contracting as necessary and need to be loosened.

 If your piece is 1” thick or less it is recommended that your screws thread at least half way into your piece and if your piece is 1.5” thick or greater it is recommended that at least ¾” of thread is fastened into your piece.